mdavis-xyz/lambda_multiprocessing/README.md

 For `*map*` functions,
 callbacks and chunk sizes have not been implemented.

+`imap` and `imap_unordered` have not been implemented.

+If you need any of these things implemented, raise an issue or a PR in github.

 ## Concurrency Safety

 Boto3 (the AWS SDK) is concurrency safe.